alinah1214/Career-Track-Analysis/README.md

 # Career-Track-Analysis
 ## Project Overview
-The project aims to analyze enrollment and achievement data of students in 365's career tracks using SQL and Tableau.
+The project aims to analyze enrollment and achievement data of students in online career tracks using SQL and Tableau.
 By examining enrollment patterns, course completion rates, and exam performance, the objective is to identify trends and insights that can inform improvements to the career track programs.
 Ultimately, the project seeks to optimize the learning experience and enhance student success in obtaining career certificates.

 ## Data Sources
 The dataset includes following files: